Alberta health minister accused of berating Calgary physician, 'intimidating' citizens | CBC News

 Email exchanges

-CBC News has also obtained email exchanges between Shandro and private citizens in which he threatened to send the legislature's security services after one person, and called another "crazy" after they raised concerns about his alleged conflict.
+CBC News has also obtained email exchanges between Shandro and private citizens.
+The emails include a threat to send the legislature's security services after one person and calling another "crazy" for raising concerns about his alleged conflict.

-Shandro's behaviour raises questions about his suitability as health minister during the COVID-19 pandemic, said political scientist Lori Turnbull, director of Dalhousie University's School of Public Administration.
+Shandro's behaviour raises questions about his suitability as health minister during the COVID-19 pandemic, said political scientist Lori Turnbull, director of Dalhousie University's School of Public Administration in Halifax.

 "He went to a private citizen's home to intimidate him in front of his family?" she said.
 "To say that is poor judgment is a huge understatement.
 What was going through his head?"